Tennessee man loses leg after his son ran him over with a lawn mower when he attacked him with a chainsaw

 Officers were called to a home in Bristol, Tennessee, on June 28 and found Douglas Ferguson, 76, bleeding from his head and leg, according to a press release from the Sullivan County Sheriff’s Office.

 A preliminary investigation indicated that he tried to attack his son with a running chainsaw while his son mowed the yard.
-His son, who was not identified, ran over his father with the lawn mower as a way to defend himself.
+His son, who was not identified, ran over his father with the lawn mower as a way to defend himself, the press release stated.

 TENNESSEE WOMAN WARNS PET OWNERS OF DANGEROUS INGREDIENT IN CHEWING GUM AFTER DOG DIES